Top 10: Australian mining companies

 Market cap: $160bn

-Needing no introduction, BHP Group comes in at number one.
-The Australian mining giant works in over 90 locations over six continents, but is mainly concentrated in Australia and Canada.
-BHP produces essential commodities through their assets, including iron ore, copper, nickel, potash and metallurgical coal.
+BHP has operations in 90 locations across six continents, but is mainly concentrated in Australia and Canada.
+It mines and processes iron ore, copper, nickel, potash and metallurgical coal.